"it is part of you - you are part of it.

 SKIDOO was made five years prior to this alleged event and Gleason's character doesn't get to take his big LSD trip until halfway through at least, and then he mainly hallucinates twisting machine guns and overlapping bullet numbers ("I see mathematics!" he roars).

 But that doesn't mean the aliens and the LSD are not connected.
 Why else would I have mentioned it?
 Traumatizing as it must be to actually see dead aliens and learn the shocking truth about the alien reality, spectral hallucinations of Mickey Rooney dancing and waving cartoon-style sacks of spondoolicks (his next hallucination, alongside Groucho's head on a screw) are worse.
 Of course paranoia is going to result when you trip in prison, man!
 All he has to groove on is the confines of his cell, leading to Gleason's wondering if his daughter is his 'own' as he looks into the cracked, dirty mirror.
 "She's got my ears!
 She's got my ears!"
-He claps hands to his head as if wondering if she'll ever them give them back - hey, we've all been there.
+He claps hands to his head, as if to feel the empty holes, as if wondering if she'll ever them give them back.
+Hey, man, don't laugh --we've all been there.

-Meanwhile Gleason's lovely daughter and her hippy boyfriend (John Phillip Law) head off to God's yacht for some reason, and Carol inherits the rest of the hippies and starts washing their hair in her kitchen, which is--I guess--better than their feet.
+Meanwhile Gleason's lovely daughter (Alexandra Hay) and her hippy boyfriend (John Phillip Law) head off to God's yacht for some reason, and Carol inherits the rest of the hippies and starts washing their hair in her kitchen, which is--I guess--better than their feet.
+Or does she do that, too?
+Let mind and body separate and remember the final reality!

 I can imagine how unpleasant tripping while locked in a jail cell would be but having to endure listening to Nilsson singing all of the closing credits in his precious little high voice is surely worse.
 Tripping at the theater back in 1968 would, I imagine, have been different.
 Worse, I mean.
 No offense to Nilsson overall, but he always gave me the impression he hadn't been beaten up enough as a child.